Using Failover Manager v4

-You can monitor multiple database clusters that reside on the same host by running multiple Primary or Standby agents on that Failover Manager node.
-You may also run multiple Witness agents on a single node.
-To configure Failover Manager to monitor more than one database cluster, while ensuring that Failover Manager agents from different clusters do not interfere with each other, you must:
+You can monitor multiple database clusters that reside on the same host by running multiple primary or standby agents on that Failover Manager node.
+You can also run multiple witness agents on a single node.
+To configure Failover Manager to monitor more than one database cluster, while ensuring that Failover Manager agents from different clusters don't interfere with each other:

 - Create a cluster properties file for each member of each cluster that defines a unique set of properties and the role of the node within the cluster.